Chat with us on WhatsApp!

 Stronger connectors

-TOPICON rugged tablet internal components showing reinforced mechanical structure, anti-vibration PCB fixation, and industrial-grade connectors
+TOPICON rugged tablet internal components showing reinforced mechanical structure

 1. Reinforced Mechanical Structure